sendyhalim/blog/content/posts/development-practices/2021-06-20-technical-design-doc-guidelines.md

 #### Start with background
-Background section should help people understand the context, generally you can show high level overview of how a specific feature works.
+Background section should help people understand the context of the document, generally you can show a high level overview of how certain problems are currently solved, how a certain feature works, etc.

-#### Current State
 Showing an overview of the current state will help people understand the background a bit deeper, if there's a current implementation/flow then show it, and make it explicit what could be improved from the current flow.
 Feel free to put links to other existing docs as well.
 A diagram flow will help people to visualize and catch up quickly.
 Free tools that you can use: